Ultramann/Numeric-Python-Intro/README.md

 ### Duck Typing vs. Static Typing
 </a>

-**Talk about pythons duck typing against numpy's knowing what is in the array.**
+**Talk about pythons duck typing against numpy's knowing what is in the array.
+What's all this quack about??**

 Before waxing poetic or getting incredibly abstract, bordering esoteric, about NumPy let us introduce an algorithm, k-means, as a medium to observe NumPy's power.